rickardlindberg/rlci/README.md

 This is the backlog of stories to serve as a reminder of what might be interesting to work on next.

-* **Extend hard coded pipeline to integrate a branch** The hard coded pipeline currently does nothing.
-We could start fleshing out this pipeline to be the pipeline that RLCI could use.
-The first step in that pipeline should be to integrate a branch (merge with `main` and run tests and promote if passed).
+* **Extend pipeline functionality**
+    * Make it setup a clean environment with an empty directory
+    * Make it output what it is doing

 * **More realistic output** The pipeline currently writes its "report" to stdout.
 I imagine the CI-server having a web-front end to display its status.
-  Therefor convert the stdout report to a HTLM-file that can be served by a web server.
+  Therefore convert the stdout report to a HTLM-file that can be served by a web server.

 * **More realistic environment** One purpose of a CI server is to provide the same environment for integration builds.
 That requires the CI server to not